atassis/run-script-webpack-plugin/README.md

 You can use `nodeArgs` and `args` to pass arguments to node and your script, respectively.
 For example, you can use this to use the node debugger.

-To use Hot Module Reloading with your server code, set Webpack to "hot" mode and include the `webpack/hot/poll` or `webpack/hot/signal` modules.
+To use Hot Module Reloading with your server code, set Webpack to include the `webpack/hot/poll` or `webpack/hot/signal` modules.
 Make sure they are part of your server bundle, e.g. if you are using `node-externals` put them in your whitelist.
 The latter module requires the `signal` option.

 ### License